 Workgroup participants expressed concern over the lack of clarity over how the profiling factor will be determined (whilst reviewing a draft of Modification 0678 v3).
 This is an issue for implementation and some workgroup participants felt it was a transparency issue.
 Workgroup noted this will give an improvement over the current situation.

-Workgroup participants noted that the purpose of the profiling factor is aimed partially at smoothing the level of volatility of pricesocess caused by eth the difference between the Gas Year and the Regulatory Year.
+Workgroup participants noted that the purpose of the profiling factor is aimed partially at smoothing the level of volatility of prices caused by the difference between the Gas Year and the Regulatory Year.

 Workgroup participants noted that Users must be able to understand how this will work in practice, especially for any mid-year implementation for the first year.